TUD-RST/pyplane/README.md

 About
 =====
-PyPlane is a free software for phase plane analysis of second order dynamical systems written in PYTHON and QT4 (compare e.g. MATLAB's [pplane](http://math.rice.edu/~dfield/)).
+PyPlane is a free software for phase plane analysis of second order dynamical systems written in PYTHON 3.5 and PyQT5 (compare MATLAB's [pplane](http://math.rice.edu/~dfield/)).

 ![Screenshot](/resources/pyplane_screenshot.png?raw=true)

 Features:
-* Vector fields and streamlines for second order nonlinear time-variant dynamical systems of the form x'=f(x,y,t), y'=g(x,y,t)
+* Vector fields and streamlines for second order nonlinear dynamical systems of the form x'=f(x,y), y'=g(x,y)
 * Forward and backward solution trajectories for arbitrary initial conditions in the phase plane
 * Time dependent solutions x(t) and y(t)